Shooters Preferred Membership True Shot Training Academy

 Options like the Walker Razor, Howard Leight Impact Sport Pro, and AXIL GS Extreme 2.0 let you hear range commands while automatically cutting loud gunfire.

-• Keep a pair of AA batteries (or rechargeables) in a labeled ziplock — most sets now run 200+ hours
+• Keep some spare batteries on hand just in case — don't expect to use them much as most sets now run 200+ hours

 3. 500–1,000 Rounds of Your Primary Caliber